frcvlab/BBBraitenberg/README.md

 # BBBraitenberg
-ROS wrapper that support Braitenberg like connections and also some Behavior-based programming constructs
+Python/ROS wrapper that supports Braitenberg like connections and also some Behavior-based programming constructs

 BBbraitenros: Behavior-based Braitenros